autotest/autotest-client-tests/linux-tools/autotest-build-tools/FYI/README.txt

 ##
 ##         FILE: README.txt
 ##
-##  DESCRIPTION:  This File contains the steps of build and test autotest tests for all Linux Destro
+##  DESCRIPTION:  This File contains the steps of build and test autotest tests for all Linux Distribution
 ##
 ##      OPTIONS:  ---
 ## REQUIREMENTS:  ---